USRSE/usrse.github.io/_posts/2024-01-31-black-history-month.md

 talk about the person and tie their work and life to the RSE movement.

 Conversations around race in tech are happening daily, and there are numerous articles on the topic.
-One of the articles we want to share was a 2021 article from ACM that interviewed an array of Black ACM Fellows, volunteers and members about their careers in computing.
+One of the articles we want to share is a 2021 article from ACM that interviewed an array of Black ACM Fellows, volunteers and members about their careers in computing.
 [Black History Month 2021](https://www.acm.org/diversity-inclusion/bhm-2021)